wzding/SDC_nanodegree/README.md

 #### 1. Deep Learning
-- `deep-learning-notes-and-labs`: Notes on Deep Learning, Tensorflow and Keras
 - Project 2: Traffic Sign Classifier
 - Project 3: Behavioural Cloning
     - Train a car to drive in a 3D simulator using a deep neural network.
     - Input data comprises steering angles and camera images captured by driving with a keyboard / mouse / joystick in the simulator.

 #### 2. Computer Vision
-- `computer-vision-notes-and-labs`: Notes on Computer Vision
 - Project 1: Finding Lane Lines (Intro to Computer Vision)
 - Project 4: Advanced Lane Lines
-- Project 5: Vehicle Detection
+- Project 5: Vehicle Detection and Tracking

 ### Term 2: Sensor Fusion, Localisation and Control